rayray/flac2ipod_cli/README.md

 Multithreading work is in progress.

+###Known Bugs
+**For iPad 2 running iOS 5.1.1**, iTunes does not wait until syncing is finished before giving my app a reference to the track on the device.
+This results in my app deleting MP3s before they are finished uploading to the device.

 ##Description
 This is a command line program that accepts either FLAC file(s) or a directory of FLACs, converts the FLACs to MP3s, and loads